-Field Function Your Action Logical Interfaces Lists the logical interfaces for this ATM-over-ADSL physical interface.
+Field Function Your Action Configuring Logical Inte rfaces Logical Interfaces Lists the logical interfaces for this ATM-over-ADSL physical interface.
 To add a logical interface, click Add.
 To edit a logical interface, select the interface from the list.
 To delete a logical interface, select the check box next to the name and click Delete.
-Adding or Editing a Logi cal Interface Add logical interfaces Defines one or more logical units that you connect to this physical ADSL interface.
-Click Add .
-Logical Interface Description (Optional) Describes the logical interface.
-Type a text description of the logical interface to more clearly identify it in monitoring displays.
+Adding or Editing a Logic cal Interface Defines one or more logical units that you Click Add .